-Be here!
-Take notes!
+Be here! (even online) Take notes!
 Engage!

 Attendance is mandatory.
 Please read the Class Attendance section of your PLNU Catalog, carefully.
 If students miss more than 10% of class meetings (approx. 4 for a MWF course and 3 classes for a TTH course), faculty members may file a written report which may result in de-enrollment from the course.
 If you miss more than 20% of class meetings (approx. 8 for a MWF course and 6 classes for a TTH course), you may be de-enrolled without notice.
-Deenrollment may have serious consequences on residence, athletic, and scholarship requirements; it may also necessitate a reduction or loss in your financial aid.
+If you do not participate in online discussion threads, this also counts for absences.
+De-enrollment may have serious consequences on residence, athletic, and scholarship requirements; it may also necessitate a reduction or loss in your financial aid.

-Please bring appropriate texts and materials to class.
+Please bring appropriate texts and materials to class or to our Zoom sessions.
 Bring the texts to each class in addition to a notebook and pen.
 No in-class work may be made up, including in-class essays, in-class and group work and exercises.
+In an online course, assignments done during synchronous sessions cannot be made up.